benwaugh70-byte/Flamebank.ymal/README.md

 - CI/CD with automated tests

 ## Deployment
 The deployment is fully automated using GitHub Actions.
-Pushes to the `main` branch trigger:
+Pushes to the `master` branch trigger:

 1. Installation of dependencies
 2. Build of the web app